Mysteries of the Rosary

 Sorrowful Mysteries

-The sorrowful mysteries bring us to the heart of Christ’s Passion, where the Lord suffers and dies for the salvation of the world.
+The Sorrowful Mysteries bring us to the heart of Christ’s Passion, where the Lord suffers and dies for the salvation of the world.
 These mysteries lead us to a deeper faith, as we meditate on His agony, scourging, crowning with thorns, carrying of the Cross, and crucifixion.
-In each sorrowful mystery, the spirit is invited to unite with the suffering Christ.
+In each Sorrowful Mystery, the spirit is invited to unite with the suffering Christ.

 More on the Sorrowful Mysteries.